 Emurgo develops, supports and incubates business opportunities and helps integrate companies to the blockchain system.
 It is essentially the for-profit arm of Cardano.

 The Cardano Foundation is an independent body that oversees the advancement of Cardano and its ecosystem.
 As the legal custodian of the protocol and owner of the Cardano brand, the Foundation works to drive adoption and partnerships, grow the Cardano community globally, and advocate for favorable trade regulations and legislation.
-It has an Ambassador, made up of members of the community, who voluntarily spread the values of the ecosystem.
+It has an Ambassador program, made up of members of the community, who voluntarily spread the values of the ecosystem.

 The name was chosen in honor of Gerolamo Cardano, (or Girolamo), who was an Italian Renaissance physician and mathematician, astrologer, and a student of chance, (September 24, 1501–September 21, 1576).